Cascades towards noise-induced transitions on networks revealed using information flows: Results

-To confirm the mechanism underlying the information flows, trajectories to the tipping point were analyzed.
-Trajectories were computed from the ground state \(S = \{0, \dots, 0\}\) and simulated for \(t=5\) steps.
-In \cref{fig:max_trajectory} a trajectory is shown that maximizes reaching the tipping point, i.e. a path that maximizes
+To illustrate the information encoded in these flows, we computed trajectories from the attractor state \(S = \{0, \dots, 0\}\), simulated for \(t=5\) steps. \Cref{fig:max_trajectory} shows a trajectory that maximizes:

-These trajectories reveal how the information flows measured in \cref{fig:kite_res}{c} are caused by the sequence of flips generated from the ``tail'' in the kite graph.
-These nodes are uniquely positioned due to their higher potential to pass on noise to their neighbors eventually causing a cascade of flips that reach the tipping point.
+These trajectories reveal how the information flows measured in \cref{fig:kite_res}c are generated by the sequence of flips originating from the tail of the kite graph.
+Tail nodes are uniquely positioned to pass on fluctuations to their neighbors, eventually causing a cascade of flips that reach the tipping point.
+This simple example illustrates how the network structure can influence the system's dynamics and the information flows that precede a metastable transition.
+Where noise pushes the system towards a tipping point, originating first in low degree nodes for dynamics governed by the Boltzmann-Gibbs distribution.

-Surprisingly, this effect is not completely correlated with degree.
-For example, consider node 8 and node 3.
-Node 8 has degree 2 and has the highest integrated mutual information when 2 bits are flipped in the system (\cref{fig:kite_res}{b}).
-The dynamics for node 8 for all states where \(\langle S \rangle = 0.2\) (or 0.8 by symmetry) indicate that 8 is essential in propagating the noise generated by 9.
-At the tipping point, node 8 shares the highest information with the system.
-In contrast, node 3 which has degree 6 has low shared information prior to the tipping, indicating that 3 is less involved with initializing the tipping point.
-At the tipping point, however, node 3 has high amounts of shared information with the future system states, similar to that of node 8.